dpinney/RatDigest/README.md

 - XXX Get phil craig types tonight (29 Sep).
 Added to docs.
 - XXX Install instructions.
 - XXX Switch timezone from PST to UTC.
 What about climate?
 Did proper timezone support.
 Codes in tzinfo.txt.
-- OOO pairs of request/response - see Request Response Exchange.JPG
+- XXX pairs of request/response - see Request Response Exchange.JPG
 - OOO Probability based message drops?
-- OOO 5th attack type.
 - OOO Different alarm approach that doesn't rely on stderr.
 - OOO Add a 'restored' message post AMI alarm.
 - OOO Additional alarms?
 - OOO run on an intermediate sized system, 2 meter groups.
-- OOO Add multimeter reading payloads and identifier - 1 request with list of meters in group, 1 response with list of values
+- OOO Add multimeter reading payloads and identifier - 1 request with list of meters in group, 1 response with list of values.

-# v3.0.0 Todo List
+# v3 Todo List
+- OOO Add responses to control messages?
+- OOO 5th attack type.
-- OOO Charts.
+- OOO Charts in anomalyExample.
 - OOO need a control action generator with frequency basis.
 - OOO Port to the final RADICS model.
 - OOO inputs from file instead of in the source?